vivekphadol07/Sorting-Algorithm/README.md

 ## 4. Merge Sort :
-  -**Idea :** Merge Sort is a divide and conquer algorithm that works as follows:
+  -  **Idea :** Merge Sort is a divide and conquer algorithm that works as follows:
-        --Divide: Split the array into two halves recursively until each subarray contains only one element.
+          - Divide: Split the array into two halves recursively until each subarray contains only one element.
-        --Conquer: Merge the sorted subarrays back together by comparing elements and placing them in order.
+          - Conquer: Merge the sorted subarrays back together by comparing elements and placing them in order.
-        --Combine: Continue merging until the entire array is sorted.
+          - Combine: Continue merging until the entire array is sorted.
   - **Pseudo Code :**

                     MERGE_SORT(A, left, right):